joomla-projects/jorobo/README.md

 ## Function overview:

   * `vendor/bin/robo build` - Builds your extension into an installable Joomla! package or zip file including replacements
-  * `vendor/bin/robo map` - Map (Symlink) your extension into an running Joomla! installation
+  * `vendor/bin/robo map` - Map (Symlink) your extension into a running Joomla! installation
   * `vendor/bin/robo headers` - Adds / updates the copyright headers in the source directory (set them in the jorobo.ini)

 ## How-to use in your own extension